adl/hoaf/README.md

 - F={S₀,S₁,…,Sₖ} is a finite set of acceptance sets.
 Each acceptance set **Sᵢ⊆Q** is a subset of **states**.
 - Acc is an acceptance condition.

-The only difference with the transition-based definition is that Sᵢ⊆Q instead of Sᵢ⊆R.  The acceptance condition is still a formula defined over F(Sᵢ), F(¬Sᵢ), I(Sᵢ), or I(¬Sᵢ), but this time each Sᵢ is a sets of **states** that must occur infinitely or finitely often in accepting runs, and  the complement operation ¬ should be done with respect to Q instead of R.
+The only difference with the transition-based definition is that Sᵢ⊆Q instead of Sᵢ⊆R.  The acceptance condition is still a formula defined over F(Sᵢ), F(¬Sᵢ), I(Sᵢ), or I(¬Sᵢ), but this time each Sᵢ is a set of **states** that must occur infinitely or finitely often in accepting runs, and  the complement operation ¬ should be done with respect to Q instead of R.

 An automaton with state-based acceptance can be trivially converted to transition-based acceptance by shifting the acceptence set membership from each state to its outgoing transitions, and the two semantics are compatible in the sense that the two automata would recognize the same language.
 If the automaton has no dead states (i.e., states without successor), the result of such transformation can easily be reversed.